Y0L042/ecs.h/README.md

 No C++, no queries, no tags, no graphs, no relationships.
 Just deterministic static array access.
 Almost indistinguishable from direct array access, meaning there is essentially 0 overhead.

-This is for people who like developer-focused, high-performance code, who do not mind getting their hands dirty and changing header-file settings.
+This is for people who like developer-focused, high-performance, static C code, who do not mind getting their hands dirty and changing header-file settings.

 ---